Ingredients

 For the crust:

-Preheat the oven to 350°F. Line an 8x8-inch baking pan with foil.
+- Preheat the oven to 350°F. Line an 8×8-inch metal baking pan with foil, leaving an overhang.

-Place the graham crackers, sugar, and salt in the bowl of a food processor and pulse until finely ground.
-Add the melted butter and pulse until the mixture is moistened.
+- Place the graham crackers, sugar, and salt in the bowl of a food processor and pulse until finely ground.
+Add the melted butter and pulse until moistened.
 Press the mixture into the bottom of the prepared baking pan.
 Bake for 10 minutes.
-Remove to a cooling rack and let cool completely.
-Keep oven at 350°F.
+Place on a cooling rack and let cool completely.
+Maintain oven temperature.

 For the filling:

-In a large bowl, use an electric mixer to beat all the sweet potato filling ingredients until well combined.
-Pour over the graham cracker crust and bake for 40 minutes, or until set but still slightly wiggly in the middle.
+- In a large bowl, use an electric mixer to beat all the sweet potato filling ingredients until well combined.
+Pour over the graham cracker crust and bake for 40 minutes, or until set but still slightly wobbly in the middle.
 Let cool to room temperature.

 For the marshmallow topping:

-Refrigerate the pan for at least 1 hour before cutting into squares and serving.
-The squares can be stored in an airtight container in the refrigerator for up to 5 days, though they are best served soon after the marshmallow is made.
+- Refrigerate the pan for at least 1 hour before cutting into squares and serving.
+The bars can be stored in an airtight container in the refrigerator for up to 5 days, though they are best served soon after the marshmallow is made.

 Delicious….
 And the Marshmallow fluff.. perfection!